kspicer80/kspicer80.github.io/content/posts/2023-04-01-fitzgerald-hemingway.md

 ---
 title: "Fitzgerald ...
 Hemingway ...
 Steinbeck"
-date: 2023-04-01 00:01:00
+date: 2023-04-07 00:01:00
-draft: true
+draft: false
 toc: false
 tags:
+  - naive bayes classifier
+  - random forest classifier
+  - decision tree algorithm
+  - machine learning
+  - seaborn
-  - json
+  - scikit-learn
-  - python json library
+  - matplotlib
+  - data visualization
+  - confusion matrix
   - python
+  - spaCy
   - jupyter
   - jupyter notebooks
   - Canvas LMS
   - Canvas Instructure
   - data visualization
+  - ernest hemingway
+  - f. scott fitzgerald
+  - john steinbeck
+  - literature
-  - bokeh
+  - fiction
 ---

 Lately I have been spending a fair amount of time working on my portfolio for the required "Post_Tenure Review" at my current institution.
 I spent quite a bit of time canvassing a great deal of the DH/computer programming learning I have acquired over the last couple of years.
-I gave a somewhat interesting test project version of some more stylometry/text classification work,[^6] focusing quite
+I gave a somewhat interesting test project version of some more stylometry/text classification work,[^6] focusing quite directly on some work another (former) student of mine, William Mastin, and I have been doing on one of his most favorite authors, Ernest Hemingway.
+It would be absolutely impossible to canvas the interminable discussions we had about "Papa" as of late, but I figured I could just share some of the computational work that was tangentially related to this endeavor.

-I would like to return to a topic of discussion that I discussed already when chronicling William's work with me on Hemingway.
-In many of those conversations, he would often draw parallels and comparisons between Hemingway and Fitzgerald (we even read very closely one of my most favorite Fitzgerald stories, "Babylon Revisited").
+I think the real impetus for much of this computational investigation was due to the fact that, in many of those conversations, William would often draw parallels and comparisons between Hemingway and Fitzgerald (we even read very closely one of my most favorite Fitzgerald stories, "Babylon Revisited").
 I was curious—could one, say, train a machine learning model to tell the difference between a text written by Hemingway and one by Fitzgerald?
-For sure—and what I still find so fascinating is that the way in which the models can do this are not really all that "complex" or "complicated" or "sophisticated"—at least, they are definitely not more sophisticated than when a seasoned reader can (perhaps somewhat) intuitively tell the difference immediately between Hemingway's and Fitzgerald's stylistic tendencies.
+For sure—and what I still find so fascinating about all of this is that the way in which the models can do this are not really all that "complex" or "complicated" or "sophisticated"—at least, they are definitely not more sophisticated than when a seasoned reader can (perhaps somewhat) intuitively tell the difference immediately between Hemingway's and Fitzgerald's stylistic tendencies.
 So let's write a little Python code and I'll try to take readers through what's going on along each step of the process.[^2]

 The first step is data gathering, so we head over to [Project Gutenberg.org](https://gutenberg.org/) to grab texts that are available and in the public domain by both [Fitzgerald](https://gutenberg.org/ebooks/author/420) and [Hemingway](https://gutenberg.org/ebooks/author/50533).[^3] Once we have some texts that we can use to train and test the classifier models, we can start coding.
 We will be utilizing one of the go-to machine learning libraries within Python, [sci-kit learn](https://scikit-learn.org/stable/), an absolute staple for those working in machine learning.
 Thus we start with our import statements (we're also using [seaborn](https://seaborn.pydata.org/) and [matplotlib](https://matplotlib.org/) again for plotting, pandas for data wrangling, etc. [the ```load_data``` function is just a simple function to read in all the text files and keep track of the author of each text]):